Install HA (active/active) on CloudBees CI on traditional platforms

 Setup wizard

 When customizing the list of plugins to install, be sure to add the CloudBees High Availability (Active/Active) plugin.
-Alternatively, use Configuration as Code to define the controller, and include the plugin cloudbees-replication.
+Alternatively, use Configuration as Code (CasC) to define the controller, and include the plugin cloudbees-replication.

 Do not include the CloudBees High Availability (Active/Passive) Management plugin (cloudbees-ha) that is used by the older active-passive HA system.